geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has saved seeds from at least one plant and successfully grown plants from saved seeds in at least one year.
 Verification: Automatically awarded when the gardener has at least Observation with the tag '#SeedSaving'.
-* Level 2: The gardener has saved seeds and successfully grown plants from saved seeds from at least three plants during three garden seasons.
+* Level 2: The gardener has saved seeds and successfully grown plants from saved seeds from at least three plants during three years.
 Furthermore, the gardener must have shared seeds at least once.
 Verification: Automatically awarded when there are Observations with the tags tags '#SeedSaving' from at least three years, and there is at least one Observation with the tag '#SeedSharing'.
-* Level 3: The gardener has saved seeds and successfully grown plants from saved seeds from at least five plants during at least five garden seasons.
-Furthermore, the gardener must have shared seeds during at least five garden seasons.
+* Level 3: The gardener has saved seeds and successfully grown plants from saved seeds from at least five plants during at least five years.
+Furthermore, the gardener must have shared seeds during at least five years.
 Verification: Automatically awarded when there are Observations with the tags '#SeedSaving' and '#SeedSharing' from at least five years.